 c.
 The third: having the salvation of all at heart.

 sect was founded by Lopsang Drakpa, who is better

 The Gelug sect stresses discipline and learning.
 Often Lamas of this sect are expected to spend twenty years on sutra and scholastic study before starting on the Tantras.
 Dalai Lama and Panchen Lama are from this sect.

-4. The Variegated sect, Sakya, is very similar to the Yellow sect.
+Variegated sect, Sakya, is very similar to the Yellow sect.

 (c) THE BLACK SECT

 religious scholars do not classify BÍn religion as